-- C. Reservation of parkland. - (1) Before the Planning Board may approve a site plan containing residential units, such site plan shall also show, when required, a park or parks suitably located for playground or other recreational purposes. - (2) Land for parks, playgrounds, or other recreational purposes may not be required until the Planning Board has made a finding that a proper case exists for requiring that a park or parks be suitably located for playgrounds or other recreational purposes within the Town.
+- (2) In considering a request for a waiver of site development plan approval, the Planning Board shallconsider the standards and other requirements for said site development plan approval ascontained in this chapter.
+The Planning Board shall make findings that the approval of the waiverdoes not impair the intent and purposes of the site development plan requirements of thischapter. - (3) The Planning Board's findings and written approval or disapproval with or without conditions shall be forwarded to the applicant and the Building Inspector or other Town agency or department,where appropriate. - (4) No fee shall be required for making a request for waiver of site development plan approval. - (5) Where a request for waiver of site plan submission is filed for a site which is developed inaccordance with an approved site plan which meets all the requirements of this chapter, includinguse, parking and landscaping, the Office of the Building Inspector may review and approve ordisapprove the waiver request, in accordance with the regulations contained within thissubsection.
+The Building Inspector shall notify the Planning Board of any application for a waiverof site plan submission that was received by that office and the action taken on the application. - M. (2) Land for parks, playgrounds, or other recreational purposes may not be required until the Planning Board has made a finding that a proper case exists for requiring that a park or parks be suitably located for playgrounds or other recreational purposes within the Town.
 Such findings shall include an evaluation of the present and anticipated future needs for park and recreational facilities in the Town based on projected population growth to which the particular site plan will contribute. - (3) In the event the Planning Board makes a finding that the proposed site plan presents a proper case for requiring a park or parks suitably located for playgrounds or other recreational purposes, but that a suitable park or parks of adequate size to meet the requirement cannot be located on the property, the Planning Board may require a sum of money in lieu thereof be provided in an amount established by the Town Board.
 In making such determination, the Planning Board shall assess the size and suitability of lands shown on the site plan which could be possible locations for parks or recreational facilities, as well as practical factors including whether or not there is a need for additional facilities in the immediate neighborhood.
 Any monies required by the Planning Board in lieu of land for park, playground or other recreational purposes shall be deposited into a fund to be used by the Town exclusively for park, playground or other recreational purposes, including the acquisition of property. - (4) Notwithstanding the foregoing, if the land included in a site plan under review is a portion of a subdivision plat which has been reviewed and approved pursuant to the Town of Carmel subdivision regulations, the Planning Board shall credit the applicant for any land set aside or money donated in lieu thereof under such subdivision plat approval.
 In the event of resubdivision of such plat, nothing shall preclude the additional reservation of parkland or money donated in lieu thereof.

-§ 156-86 Lot line adjustment.
+§ 156-86 Lot line adjustment/lot line change.